Aleksander Michałowski: Early life and education

-Michałowski was born in 1851 in Kamianets-Podilskyi, in his present-day Ukraine, then part of the Russian Empire.
+Michałowski was born in 1851 in Kamianets-Podilskyi, in present-day Ukraine, then part of the Russian Empire.
 He started taking piano lessons at the age of 6.
 In 1867, at the age of 16, he enrolled at the Leipzig Conservatory as a pupil of Ignaz Moscheles, Carl Reinecke, and Theodor Coccius.
 Two years later, he traveled to Berlin, where he studied under Polish pianist Carl Tausig.
 In 1870, he settled down in Warsaw, and he began his teaching career in 1874.

 Around that time, Michałowski befriended and studied with Karol Mikuli, who had received lessons from Frédéric Chopin between 1844 and 1848.
 Mikuli later went on to become head of the Lviv Conservatory.
 Mikuli shared many of Chopin's ideas and traditions with Michałowski.
 Michałowski also met Princess Marcelina Czartoryska, a fellow pupil of Chopin, who played some mazurkas for him.
 His teacher, Moscheles, had also been a friend of Chopin's.